 CIM Fellowship

-Starkey has presented thirty papers describing his work and progress in ore testing, and is a frequent lecturer globally at universities, teaching the fundamentals of AG/SAG grinding mill operation and design.
+Mr. Starkey was a passionate educator, mentoring countless aspiring engineers on the intricacies of SAG and AG mill design.
+John presented over thirty papers describing his work and progress in ore testing, and is a frequent lecturer globally at universities, teaching the fundamentals of AG/SAG grinding mill operation and design.
+He was a respected figure within the mining industry, renowned for his expertise and unwavering dedication to advancing knowledge and best practices.

 Distinguished Lecturer 2017-18